ammarkarkour/SSA/README.md

   - re
   - datetime
   - string

-(These functions are already downloaded with python or you can use pip install to install them)
+(These functions are already downloaded with python or you can use pip install to install them) you also gonna need a .txt file that called tasks in the same directory that has the front-end and the back-end files